 Liquidity and Capital Resources

 In the first quarter of 2023, we issued

 During 2023, we expect to issue

 Capital Expenditures and Other Investments

 We expect AEL&P to contribute in the range of

-We expect the other businesses to contribute in the range of
+We continue to expect the other businesses to contribute in the range of

 Our outlook for

 NOTE: We will host a conference call with financial analysts and investors on